rememberSoftwares/yacana/docs/README.md

 To showcase this let's make another game:
 * Agent1 has the main task of storing a list of numbers.
 The list is empty ;
-* Agent2 has the task of giving numbers to Agent1 so that it add them to its list ;
+* Agent2 has the task of giving numbers to Agent1 so that it adds them to its list ;

 The "game" finishes when Agent1 has 15 numbers in its list.